Quantitative K-Theory Related to Spin Chern Numbers: Introduction

-where $u_0$ and $v_u$ are the canonical generating unitaries in $C(\mathbb{T}^2)$.
-This formula applies also to a pair of almost commuting unitary matrices, $U$ and $V$ that approximate $\varphi(u_0)$ and $\varphi(v_0)$, leading not to a projection, but a hermitian matrix with a large gap at zero in its spectrum.
-The spectrum of $e(U_n,V_n)$ then determines the $K$-theory of $\varphi$, but it was also used in \cite{loring1986torus} to define the Bott index of the pair $(U_n,V_n)$.
+Equation~\eqref{eqn:basicBott} applies also to a~pair of almost commuting unitary matrices such as~$U_n$ and~$V_n$.
+The result is not a~projection, but a~hermitian matrix with a~large gap at $\tfrac{1}{2}$ in its spectrum.
+The~$K$-theory of~$\varphi$ was easily evaluated once the spectrum of $e(U_n,V_n)$ and $e(A_n,B_n)$ were understood.

+The more interesting discovery in~\cite{loring1986torus} was that formula~\eqref{eqn:basicBott} can be used to def\/ine what is now called the Bott index of a~pair of almost commuting unitary matrices.
 This index can distinguish pairs of commuting matrices close to commuting pairs from those that are far from commuting pairs.
-This fact turned out to be more interesting than the $K$-theory of the specific $\varphi$ being studied at the time.

-There is ambiguity in the choice of $f$, $g$ and $h$.
-There are other ambiguities, discussed in \cite{EilersLoringContingenciesStableRelations}, such that the fact that $h(z)w$ could just as well been interpreted as
+There is ambiguity in the choice of~$f$,~$g$ and~$h$.
+There are other ambiguities, discussed in~\cite{EilersLoringContingenciesStableRelations}, such that the fact that $h(z)w$ could just as well been interpreted as

 To get good quantitative results about the distance to the closest commuting pair of unitary matrices, we will select our functions and formulas very carefully.